 - Does the contractor have the necessary internal controls to account for and manage the work?

 - What is the contractor’s track record of profitable jobs completed?

 - Was a CPA involved in preparing the contractor’s financials?

 Each of these factors matters to a more or lesser extent depending on the size of the payment bond, but each should be accounted for and looked at before applying.
 Anything found lacking or prepared incorrectly will extend the bonding process and potentially cost you more than your time.

 Get a Payment Bond quote now

 We want to know more about how we can help your construction company get the right contractor bond for your next project.
 Fill out the form and one of our local expert bonding agents will be in touch with you shortly.

 How Much Does a Payment Bond Cost?

-A payment bond is often proved along with a performance bond, with the premium being based on the amount of the contract.
+A payment bond is often provided along with a performance bond, with the premium being based on the amount of the contract.
 Since the two are often issued together, it’s a natural assumption that there would be a double cost to have a payment bond and the performance bond, but that isn’t the case.
 Though, it’s important to note that if just a payment bond is issued, then the premium is less than if the two surety bonds are given together.
 If you’re a newer contractor business, it would be best to also read this article: What Sureties Look For When Bonding Newer Construction Companies – CSBA

 In general, a payment bond cost is calculated from these factors: